OP-TEE/optee_os/documentation/optee_design.md

 GlobalPlatform Client API function `TEEC_AllocateSharedMemory()`.
 The client application can also provide shared memory through the GlobalPlatform Client API function `TEEC_RegisterSharedMemory()`.
-In such a case, the provided memory must be physically contiguous so that the Trusted OS, that does not handle scatter-gather memory, is able to use the provided range of memory addresses.
+In such a case, the provided memory must be physically contiguous so that the OP-TEE core, that does not handle scatter-gather memory, is able to use the provided range of memory addresses.
 Note that the reference count of a shared memory chunk is incremented when shared memory is registered, and initialized to 1 on allocation.